-At this point, it should come as a no surprise to anyone fairly involved in the gaming market to see that Razer is on our list.
-After all, it is not in Razer’s motto to not make the cut in anything gaming related.
+At this point, it should come as no surprise to anyone fairly involved in the gaming market to see that Razer is on our list.
+After all, it is not in Razer’s motto to not cut anything gaming-related.
 Like their other products, this does not come cheap however it still has some unique features which should make people think second about not buying this.

-The Ripsaw itself is a small, external hard drive shaped box with matte black finishing.
+The Ripsaw itself is a small, external hard drive-shaped box with matte black finishing.
 At the front is an LED that glows green when Ripsaw is ready to go.
-It supports USB 3.0 and is able to capture videos at 1080p at 60FPS.
-Moreover, the leading software like OBS and XSplit are compatible with Ripsaw and recognize it instantly.
+It supports USB 3.0 and can capture videos at 1080p at 60FPS.
+Moreover, the leading software like OBS and XSplit is compatible with Ripsaw and recognizes it instantly.

 But the hard selling point of this product isn’t all this, it’s the ability to be able to get hooked up with older consoles.
 Occasionally, gamers want to relive the legacy games all over again.
-But capturing footages with that can be a drag.
+But capturing footage with that can be a drag.
 However, Ripsaw has audio-in ports and video capture ports for the old school devices.
 The secondary audio-in means that a respectable sound card is built in this which provides crisp audio for live streaming commentary.
 The Razer Ripsaw is an easy contender for almost any casual gamer out there who’s looking to stream in peace.

 5. Roxio Game Capture HD Pro